HYPOALLERGENIC PUPPIES AND DOGS FOR SALE

 The word “hypoallergenic” means a substance that provokes fewer reactions in a person suffering from allergies.
-In the context of this article, a hypoallergenic dog is one that is less likely to cause an allergic reaction in someone who is allergic to dogs.
+In the context of this article, a hypoallergenic puppy is one that is less likely to cause an allergic reaction in someone who is allergic to dogs.

 There is no such thing as a truly allergy-free dog breed.
 There are breeds and even individuals dogs that are less likely to trigger an allergic reaction; however, there is still a small chance that even these animals will trigger a reaction in certain people.
 These hypoallergenic dog breeds still have allergens in their saliva and dander – as much as any normal dog would have.
 Even hairless dogs, such as the Chinese Crested, could cause allergic symptoms because they can still shed dander, despite their lack of fur.

 The good news is that even if these breed are not technically hypoallergenic dogs by scientific standards, they are still far less likely to trigger allergic reactions than other breeds.
 This is great news for those with dog allergies, as they can enjoy the experience of finding a hypoallergenic puppy for sale and having a dog that causes little to no health problems for them.
 Dog breeds with “consistent” coats are ideal because it can be easier to predict how much or how little they will shed.

 How “hypoallergenic” the dog is depends on the individual dog and how severe a person’s allergy is, and how the allergy is being managed; for example, someone with a severe allergy to dog dander who is not taking any steps to treat or manage their allergy may still have allergic symptoms if they encounter even a hypoallergenic breed.
 Anyone with an allergy to dogs should meet several different dog breeds to see whether their allergies are triggered.

 You should also research what steps you may need to take to manage your allergy, to reduce the chance of a reaction.
 It is perfectly possible for an allergy-sufferer to live with hypoallergenic dogs; it just takes a little extra effort.

-What is the connection between non-shedding and hypoallergenic dogs?
+What is the connection between non-shedding and hypoallergenic puppies?